FAQs for Parents and Families

 What if my student becomes ill?

-Colorado College partners with Colorado Springs Health Partners, PC (CSHP) to provide health services to students on campus through the Student Health Center.
-CSHP is a long-standing, reputable medical practice that was established in 1946 in Colorado Springs.
+Colorado College partners with DaVita Medical Group (formerly CSHP) to provide health services to students on campus through the Student Health Center.
 They can provide primary and acute care services to CC students, as well as women’s health services, travel medicine clinics, and health education and prevention education.

 Where can students get care if the Student Health Center is closed?